ilyachalov/wp-org-docs-contents/into-categories.md

 ## [Block Editor](https://wordpress.org/documentation/category/block-editor/)

+New WordPress Editor (as opposed to 'Classic Editor'), also known as 'Gutenberg'.

 ## Blocks

 Learn how you can use the Editor and all the different types of blocks to customize your site.